$0 Japan School Meeting Prep Checklist

 • Reddit communities: r/japanlife, r/movingtojapan — candid, often sobering discussions from families who have navigated this.

 Connect with these communities before you arrive.
-The specific, local knowledge they contain — which pediatrician in Yokohama is accepting English-speaking patients, which kyōiku iinkai in Osaka is known for flexible placement decisions — is not available from government sources or corporate relocation packages.
+The specific, local knowledge they contain — which provider in Tokyo, Osaka/Kobe, Nagoya, or Fukuoka is accepting English-speaking patients, which kyōiku iinkai in Osaka is known for flexible placement decisions — is not available from government sources or corporate relocation packages.

 The Honest Bottom Line